fjcolmenartic/employee/README.md

 }
 ````

-3) Need a service to stablisth the conection between your application and Firestore:
+3) Need a service to stablisth the conection between your application and Firestore to make the CRUD.
+Check methods to know how it works:
 ````ts
 import { Injectable } from '@angular/core';
 import { collection, collectionData, Firestore } from '@angular/fire/firestore';